YaolingYang/SparsePainter/README.md

 **At least one of the below commands should also be given in order to run SparsePainter**

 * **-prob** Output the local ancestry probabilities for each target sample at each SNP.
 The output file format is a gzipped text file (.txt.gz).
+The output probabilities need to be standardized by user because of the rounding errors by argument ``al``.

 * **-chunklength** Output the chunk length of each local ancestry for each target sample.
 The output file format is a text file (.txt).